This content may not be suitable for all ages and discusses topics that may be triggering to some. Please be advised.

 Through this video, you will be equipped with conversational tools surrounding these topics and ultimately learn what you can do to prevent exploitation.

 At 3SGF, our prevention programs educate students, teachers, parents, caregivers, and other community members on the issue of human trafficking and how to help prevent it, as well as connect survivors and those at-risk of exploitation with direct services and other resources needed to thrive, including sustainable employment.

 Select Your Region for State-Specific Mandates and Resources

 The Prevalence of Human Trafficking in the US

-Human trafficking is a GLOBAL issue and yes, it happens here in the United States.
+Human trafficking is a Global issue, and it happens in the United States.
 As a matter of fact, the United States is one of the top perpetrators of the issue.
 Exploitation takes place in every state.
 Some see a low number of reported cases in their state of residency and assume that human trafficking isn’t an issue in that region, however a low number of reported cases does not equal a low number of cases.
-Human trafficking often goes unreported and it’s referred to as “the crime that hides in plain sight.”
+Human trafficking often goes unreported, and it’s referred to as “the crime that hides in plain sight.”